chrisdev/chrisdev.github.com/content/setup-your-mac-for-python-development.rst

 ------------------------------------------

-A *Virtual Environment*, is an isolated working copy of ``Python`` and installed packages that will allow you to work on a specific project without the worry of affecting other projects.
+A *Virtual Environment*, is an isolated working copy of ``Python`` and installed packages that allows you to work on a specific project without the worry of affecting other projects.

 The ``virtualenv`` package allows you to create virtual environments while the